heyjaekim/Image_Colorization/common/README.md

     - Gray colors will be recolored by comparing the similiarties of the representing colors that are extracted from the trained dataset.

 2. Improved Agent
-    - Used KNN and 2-layered NN algorithm.
+    - Used KNN and 2-layered NN algorithms, and reduced the data loss by using softmax function and back propagation function.

 3. Both Basic Agent and Improved Agent are coded in the main.py